 Day 8 - Drive to Ituzaingo with late PM - dusk birding.

-Day 9 - Transfer to San Rafael national forest reserve.
+Day 9 - Cross into Paraguay.
+Transfer to San Rafael national forest reserve.
 PM and dusk birding.

 Day 10 - All day birding at San Rafael and late transfer to Ciudad del Este.

 Day 11 - Transfer to Reserva Natural Bosque de Mbaracayú, Paraguay’s largest tract of rainforest.

 Days 12 and 13 - RNB Mbaracayú then late transfer to Curuguaty.

 Day 14 - Transfer to Laguna Blanca with PM Cerrado birding.